Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

-There are two main options for enrolling at IESM: an initial training course following admission based on the entrance exam or studies as part of an Erasmus+ exchange.
+TThere are two main options for enrolling at IESM: an initial training course after passing the entrance exam or as part of an Erasmus+ exchange program.

 IESM is a signatory of the Erasmus+ European Charter and an active member of the Association Européenne des Conservatoires (AEC).